Waterway infrastructure

 A new TEN-T regulation

-A new TEN-T regulation will be adopted in May 2024 to align the development of the TEN-T network to the European Green Deal objectives.
+A new TEN-T regulation is in force since 2024 to align the development of the TEN-T network to the European Green Deal objectives.
 For inland waterways, it takes better account of the needs of waterway authorities to help create a reliable and resilient network, by focusing on infrastructure instead of vessel parameters.
 The regulation also takes account of the hydro-morphology of rivers and introduces a life cycle approach to avoid a lack of maintenance leading to new bottlenecks.
 Important elements are:

 Milestones for the completion of the TEN-T network